mosscoder/calibrate_rap/README.md

 </p>

 ## Model validation strategy
 Two LiDAR missions were the focus of this work: one gathered throughout the Bitterroot Valley in 2019, and a second gathered near the northern border of Ravalli County in 2020.
-These two datasets overlap at the lower reaches of Woodchuck Creek.
-The non-intersecting regions of the 2019 dataset I used as the training set and the basis for model tuning, while the intersecting regions of the 2020 LiDAR data served as a test set to explore the models ability to extrapolate to new areas and time periods.
+These two datasets overlap at the lower reaches of Woodchuck Creek, offering the opportunity to test the performance of this calibration process in a new area and time period.
+The non-intersecting regions of the 2019 dataset I used as the training set and the basis for model tuning, while the intersecting regions of the 2020 LiDAR data served as a test set to explore the models ability to extrapolate spatially and temporally.

 <p align="center">
   <img src="https://github.com/mosscoder/calibrate_rap/blob/main/results/figures/test_train_area_designations.png?raw=true"